iHani/dym-chrome-extension/README.md

 ## How it works

 - Uses the **dym-ar-en** library to:
-  - Detect wrong keyboard layout
+  - Detect text typed in the wrong keyboard layout
-  - Convert Arabic ⇄ English keyboard mappings
+  - Convert between Arabic ⇄ English layouts
 - Runs **entirely locally**
 - No network requests
 - No tracking or analytics